ria0304/Velaris-From-Inspiration-to-Jewellery-Design/README.md

 ## The Solution

-JewelDraft AI bridges the gap between a customer's idea and a jeweller's workflow.
+VELARIS AI bridges the gap between a customer's idea and a jeweller's workflow.

 A user inputs their idea in one of three ways: